Dental Assistant Professional Diploma

 2018 – 2019: 92% Employment Rate

-Columbia College is proud of the fact that its Dental Assistant Professional Program graduates, as a whole, have consistently scored higher than the passing score on the National Dental Assisting Examining Board (NDAEB) exam.
+Columbia College is proud of the fact that its Dental Assistant Professional Program graduates, as a whole, have consistently scored higher than other colleges in Canada in their passing score on the National Dental Assisting Examining Board (NDAEB) exam.
 We believe this independent assessment of our graduates is a testament to the quality of our faculty and staff, learning environment, students, and program.

-The Dental Assistant Professional Program is designed to provide you with the skills, technical knowledge, and clinical experience that are essential for you to become an effective member of the dental healthcare profession.
+The Dental Assistant Professional Diploma Program is designed to provide you with the skills, technical knowledge, and clinical experience that are essential for you to become an effective member of the dental healthcare profession.

 The curriculum provides the education needed by dental assistants who, as members of the dental health team, can assume responsibility for providing patient care in collaboration with other healthcare providers and in accordance with provincial regulations within the scope of practice of dental assistants in their province of registration and employment.